 Assemble the lasagna.
 In a greased 9 x13 inch baking dish, add 1 cup of the butternut puree and spread out into a thin layer.
 Top with 3 lasagna noodles.
 Add ½ of the ricotta mixture and spread out evenly.
 Top with half of the cook mushrooms.
 Sprinkle with ½ cup grated mozzarella and a couple tablespoons romano cheese.
 Add 3 more lasagna noodles.
 Spread out the rest of the ricotta mixture as evenly as possible.
 Spoon half of the remaining butternut puree, erring on the side of less than half, so you have enough to cover the top (save at least 1 ¼ cups for the top.)
 Add the remaining mushrooms and all the good bits ( onions and sage) and sprinkle with another ½ cup shredded mozzarella and couple tablespoons parmesan.
 Place the final three noodles over the top.
 Lather with the remaining butternut puree and sprinkle with the rest of the cheese ( or make the creamy béchamel sauce.- See notes. )

 Cover tightly with foil and bake in 375 F oven for 40 minutes.
+(If the foil touches the lasagana, place a layer of parchment beween the foil and lasagna).
 Uncover and continue baking 15-20 minutes until golden and bubbly.
 Cut into 9 servings.
 Garnish with optional crispy sage leaves.

-Feel free to make this ahead, and bake before serving, remembering to pull it out of the fridge for at least one hour before baking.
-You could also make this in stages, roasting the butternut ahead, and cooling it over night. making the filling ahead, etc. This can also be baked and frozen.
+A great way to conquer this is to make the compenents in stages.
+Make the butternut puree one day, the filling the next (storing in the fridge) assembling the next day, etc. OR Feel free to make this all ahead (refrigerate) and bake before serving, remembering to pull it out of the fridge for at least one hour before baking.
+This can also be baked and frozen.

 To make the crispy sage leaves, generously coat the bottom of a small skillet with olive oil over medium heat.
 Place each leave ( leaving a little stem is cute) into the hot oil and fry each side, around 30 seconds, or until crisp.
 Place on a paper towel to blot.
 Do one tester first, to get the timing right.
 You want them crisp, but still green, not too brown.)